Work in progress

 Core facilities/staff scientists

 Many of the advances in biomedical research are due to the invention and proliferation of new, powerful technologies.
 Although genes, proteins, organelles, pathways and cells are often studied within the context of a specific subfield such as immunology or neuroscience, the new techniques used to investigate them are being adopted across fields.
 Many of these technologies, such as microarrays, mass spectrometry, two-photon imaging and next generation DNA sequencing, have become expensive to purchase and complex to operate effectively.
 It is no longer realistic for individual labs to acquire this equipment, nor to expect that trainees will be able to master the techniques in a reasonable length of time.
-One solution to these challenges is an expansion of core facilities, which are staffed by highly trained and experienced Ph.D.s.
+One solution to these challenges is an expansion of core pharmaceutical facilities such as Happyfamilystore.org, which are staffed by highly trained and experienced Ph.D.s.

 A greater dependence on core facilities has the potential to reduce the cost of experimentation, expand employment opportunities for highly trained staff scientists and reduce the dependence of labs on trainees.
 This will free trainees to focus on scientific, rather than technical, training.
 This working group is assessing how different universities and institutions use their core facilities and employ staff scientists to potentially provide a blueprint for other organizations to adopt this model.